CRA Distributor Obligations: Checks Before EU Sale

 1. Stop.
 Do not make the product available on the Union market until conformity is restored.
 Storage and return-to-supplier remain possible; sale to end users does not.

 2. Document.
-Record which Article 20(2) item failed, whether it concerns the product or the manufacturer's processes, the date and signatory.
+Record which checklist item failed, whether it concerns the product or the manufacturer's processes, the date and signatory.

 3. Notify upstream in writing.
 Inform the manufacturer (and the importer where relevant) of the gap and the documentation required.

 4. Assess cybersecurity risk.
-Significant cybersecurity risk: inform the market surveillance authorities under Article 20(3), without undue delay.
-Non-significant: continue resolution upstream.
+Significant risk goes to market surveillance without undue delay.
+Non-significant gaps continue through the upstream resolution flow.

 5. Resolve or reject.
-Make the product available only when all Article 20(2) items pass.
+Make the product available only when all checklist items pass.
 Otherwise return to the supplier.

-Article 20(4) covers two duties that run for the whole period the product is being made available.
+Two duties continue for the whole period the product is being made available:

-Article 20(5) requires the distributor, on reasoned request from a market surveillance authority, to provide all the information and documentation, in paper or electronic form, needed to demonstrate the conformity of the product and the manufacturer's processes, in a language easily understood by the authority.
-The distributor cooperates with the authority on any measures taken to eliminate cybersecurity risks posed by the product.
+Provide what is asked, in the local language.
+When a market surveillance authority makes a reasoned request, provide the information and documentation needed to demonstrate conformity of the product and the manufacturer's processes, in paper or electronic form and in a language the authority can easily understand.
+Also cooperate on measures taken to eliminate cybersecurity risks posed by products you supplied.

-There is no Article 20-specific multi-year document retention rule analogous to the Article 19(6) ten-year-or-support-period rule for importers.
-The practical floor is the document set listed under "Necessary documents provided" above: kept while the distributor is making the product available, retrievable for any reasoned request during that period, plus a reasonable tail to cover post-market authority queries.
+No 10-year retention duty applies to distributors.
+There is no distributor-specific multi-year document retention rule analogous to the importer rule for keeping the DoC for 10 years or the support period.
+The practical floor is the document set listed under "Importer and document set" above: kept while the distributor is making the product available, retrievable for any reasoned request during that period, plus a reasonable tail to cover post-market authority queries.

 Common Pitfalls